 Whether it’s singing along to old tunes or putting together a memory box filled with cherished mementoes, you can create small and new activities to elevate the mood and quality of life of dementia patients at any stage.
 These recreational activities will tap into past skills and interests, fostering a sense of purpose and accomplishment for individuals with dementia.

 This guide explores 101 activities that in-home care providers can incorporate into daily routines.
-The purpose of these activities is to help dementia patients live better lives by stimulating their senses, fostering social relationships, and ultimately enhancing the quality of life for dementia patients.
+These activities help dementia patients live better lives by stimulating their senses, fostering social relationships, and ultimately enhancing their quality of life.

 Before moving into specific activities, it’s essential to recognise why engaging with dementia patients is so important: